 Ultimate uber-light weather protection

 There are very few game-changing innovations in bike clothing, but Gore really has nailed it with Shakedry.
-So much so, other brands are using the technology in their own waterproof cycling jackets, such as the 7Mesh Oro and the Rapha Pro Team Lightweight Gore-Tex Jacket we recently reviewed.
+So much so, other brands are using the technology in their own waterproof cycling jackets, such as the 7Mesh Oro and the Rapha Pro Team Lightweight Gore-Tex Jacket.

 Because the fabric has no face cloth over the membrane, the rain just rolls off the face.
 The surface droplets mean it genuinely shakes dry with a quick flick and the minimal pack weight and size means it can be stuffed into a jersey pocket no problem.
 Despite the fact it’s ultra-thin, it’s actually warmer than thicker multi-ply jackets.
 The naked membrane means it evaporates moisture from inside faster so breathability is good enough to use it as a wind jacket even when working hard.